jamesbenet/no-country-for-old-men/README.md

 # Project Overview

-## Project Name
-No Country for Old Men
+## No Country for Old Men

 ## Project Description

-This app will show available gun data of US and some other developed countries, data to include:
+This app will show SOME available gun data from the United States and other countries.
+Data to include:

-    number of privately owned firearms,
+    1. Number of privately owned firearms
-    rate of civilian firearm posession per 100k people, total number of gun deaths,
+    2. Rate of civilian firearm posession per 100k people
+    3. Total number of gun deaths
-    rate of all gun deaths per 100k people.
+    4. Rate of all gun deaths per 100k people

-    Data comes from gunpolicy.org
+-This data will be retrieved from [GunPolicy.org](http://www.gunpolicy.org) through their [API](http://www.gunpolicy.org/api).

-## API and Data Sample
+## GunPolicy.org: International firearm injury prevention and policy

-Specify the API you are using and include a link.
-Show us a snippet of JSON returned by your API so we know you can access it and get the info you need
 Base URL of the API I'm using is https://www.gunpolicy.org

 This particular query shows the countries with available data: